Washington-Ice-Climbing/ice-conditions-map/README.md

         - `story.html` (optional)

 ## Contributors
-Routes link to a "contributor".
+Routes link to one or more "contributors".
 To add a new contributor:
 1. Add a new object to the array in `public/contributors/contributors.js`
 - `cid` should match the contributor in the corresponding route objects.
 - optionally add an image to the folder and link it.
 If no image is provided, the avatar